(News article for June 12, 2021; edited)

 Tomatoes can be planted till early August.
 When planting tomatoes after the beginning of May, though, it’s advised that you choose heat-set varieties such as Florida 91, Phoenix, or Solar Fire.

-After a taking break from mid-May to mid-June, bell pepper planting can resume and, as with tomatoes, continue until early August.
+After a taking break from mid-May to mid-June, bell pepper planting can resume in July and, as with tomatoes, continue until early August.

 Eggplants are more heat-tolerant than bell peppers when it comes to pollination, so a late-spring-to-early-summer break in planting is not necessary.
 At the same time, they’re more cold sensitive and generally take longer to produce fruit.
 Planting eggplants by mid-July rather than mid-August may allow for a longer harvest period, since they’ll have more time to bear fruit before the first frost.

-While summer just recently began, it won’t be long until we can plant a number of our cool-season crops.
+It won’t be long until we can plant some of our cool season crops again.
 Turnip, collard, kale, and mustard greens can be planted beginning in mid-July, although you may find that they have a bitter taste until the weather cools off some.

 Broccoli, Brussels sprouts, cabbage, and shallot transplants can be planted beginning in August.
 In mid-August, we can start planting beet seeds.
-There is even a window from August till mid-September for planting a fall crop of Irish potatoes.
+There’s even a window from August till mid-September for planting a fall crop of Irish potatoes.

-Low and high temperatures are generally what restrict vegetable planting dates.
+Low and high temperatures are often what restrict vegetable planting dates.
 However, insect pests and diseases are considerations, too.
-Pest and disease pressure will generally be greater in summer- and fall-planted crops, since the insect and pathogen populations have had time to build up over the course of the growing season.
-Be aware of this if you do decide to plant any of the above-mentioned vegetables in the summer or fall.
+Pest and disease pressure will generally be greater in summer- and fall-planted crops, since the insect and pathogen populations have had time to build up over the growing season.
+Be aware of this if you do decide to plant vegetables in the summer or fall.

-Based solely on temperature considerations, a summer planting of sweet corn can be made.
-However, people are cautioned against doing this because of the amount of insect pressure that is expected.
+While sweet corn planting can be resumed in July and August after a break in May and June, people are cautioned about doing this because of the large amount of insect pressure that is expected.

 Let me know if you have questions.